aabbtree77/adast/README.md

 This example shows that a standard ruler with a millimeter scale and the movement of 10000 impulses can determine only the first decimal part of the micron.
 Given the millimeter scale, we need to measure longer distances, e.g. 100K-impulse motion leading to, say, 400.4cm would produce MPS = 400.4cm/1e5 = 40.04mu.
 This is not possible to do, unfortunately, since the maximal guillotine travel is about 80cm.
 We could use a more precise caliper, but typically its maximal range will only be 4cm and the accuracy of 0.1mm, which gives us nothing.

-Another way towards greater accuracy is to increase the impulse numbers.
+Another way towards a greater accuracy is to increase the number of impulses.
 The quadrature encoder outputs two binary signals A and B which produce four states per cycle.
 These states can be counted, increasing the number of impulses and hence resolution 4x.
 This is still insufficient, but consider how much the number of impulses matters with the following example.
 Suppose a guessed MPS=40mu and we measure the distance traveled with only 25 generated impulses.
 This is about 1mm of travel, which, when measured with a millimeter accuracy, leads to 100% error.
 Whereas in the example above with 10K impulses, the relative error will be (40.1-40.0)/40 = 0.25%.

 Therefore, we cannot determine MPS with an adequate precision by means of a mm-ruler.
 We can only verify that the integral micron part is 40mu and see if the decimal part is close to zero, which seems to be the case.